Debo0013/Debo0013/README.md

   🌱 I am diligently enhancing my expertise in <b>Python</b>, <b>SQL</b>, <b>data visualisation techniques</b>, and <b>Tableau</b>.
   Continuously seeking opportunities to broaden my skill set, I approach each encounter as a pathway to personal and professional growth.
-My commitment lies in mastering a diverse array of tools and techniques within the domain of Data and Analytics (Analyst@Zigram)
+My commitment lies in mastering a diverse array of tools and techniques within the domain of Data and Analytics (Data Analyst @ Facctum)

   💬 Feel free to reach out for inquiries or to collaborate on projects related to the domain of data and I'll be happy to discuss!